PYP Action

 Action is an integral part of the Primary Years Programme (PYP) and an opportunity for students to seek the opportunity to make a significant contribution to their local and global communities.
 It is a core component of agency and offers learners the ability to see that they can not only make a meaningful contribution to the world around them but also be change-makers.

-When the International Baccalaureate (IB) shared the enhancements to the PYP, they also shared the following documentation regarding action and the PYP:
+When the International Baccalaureate (IB) shared the enhancements to the PYP, they also shared the following regarding action and the PYP:

 Most notably from the enhancements, action is described as 'a dynamic outcome of agency, and an integral part of the learning process that can arise at any time.'
 Guidance from the publication compels educators to support learners by: